-Bride calls off wedding after groom throws garland at her in UP
+Bride Calls Off Wedding After Groom Throws Garland At Her In UP

-Auraiya (UP), Jan 28 (IANS) A bride in Auraiya district refused to marry the groom after he threw the garland at her, instead of putting it around her neck, as is the tradition.
+Auraiya (UP): A bride in Auraiya district refused to marry the groom after he threw the garland at her, instead of putting it around her neck, as is the tradition.

 Upset over the groom's behaviour, the bride refused to marry him.